abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 # abcdesktop configuration

-## configuration file
+## Configuration File

-The abcdesktop configuration is embedded inside a kubernetes `configmap`
+The abcdesktop configuration is stored inside a Kubernetes `ConfigMap`.

 ```bash